rileymd88/automation-trigger/README.md

   * Added direct link to automation from the extension
   * Added ability to copy an input block from the extension which can be pasted into an automation for faster startup
   * Added ability to create bookmark when the automation is triggered and have this bookmark ID sent to the automation
+  * Added ability to redirect users to another website after the automation has finished
   * Added font color theme property
 * 1.0.1
   * Bug fix for the Dropdown multiple select form item